hyperledger-solang/solang/docs/running.rst

   is ignored for any other target.

 -o, \-\-output *directory*
   Sets the directory where the output should be saved.
-This defaults to the current directory if not specifed.
+This defaults to the current working directory if not set.

 \-\-output\-meta *directory*
   Sets the directory where metadata should be saved.
 For Solana, the metadata is the Anchor IDL file, and, for Substrate, the .contract file.
-If this option is not set, the directory specified by ``--output`` is used, and if that is not set either, the current directory is used.
+If this option is not set, the directory specified by ``--output`` is used, and if that is not set either, the current working directory is used.

 \-\-contract *contract-name*[,*contract-name*]...
   Only compile the code for the specified contracts.
 If any those contracts cannot be found, produce an error.